Armistice Day 1918-2018

 Armistice Day is remembered in countries around world.
 In Britain a two-minute silence is observed to remember and honour the sacrifices made.
 Many people wear a poppy as a symbol of remembrance and hope inspired by the poem ‘In Flanders Fields’, written by Canadian Doctor Colonel John McCrae in the spring of 1915, shortly after losing a friend in Ypres.
 The bright red poppy is a resilient flower which continued to grow in landscapes otherwise devastated by war.
 In the United Kingdom and Commonwealth countries, Remembrance Sunday takes place on the second Sunday in November nearest to 11 November.

 2018 will mark 100 years since the armistice was signed.
-The Poet Laureate, Carol Ann Duffy, and Winner of Queen’s Gold Medal for Poetry, Imtiaz Dharker, are supporting the University of Lincoln in launching a poetry competition for schools in 2017/18 to commemorate the centenary of Armistice Day.
+The Poet Laureate, Carol Ann Duffy, and Winner of Queen’s Gold Medal for Poetry, Imtiaz Dharker, supported the University of Lincoln in launching a poetry competition for schools to commemorate the centenary of Armistice Day.

 As the birthplace of the tank, the City of Lincoln played a unique role in bringing the First World War to an end.
 The invention by engineers from William Foster & Co.
 Ltd of a revolutionary machine with caterpillar tracks which could traverse the boggy terrain and trenches of no man’s land is thought to have saved many thousands of lives by ending the bloody stalemate of trench warfare.